Workforce Analytics: Benefits, Metrics & Examples

 Today’s businesses are more data-conscious than ever.
-Decision-makers crunch numbers before launching a new product, while planning marketing campaigns, and when considering budget cuts.
+Decision-makers crunch numbers before launching a new product, planning marketing campaigns, and considering budget cuts.

 However, another area of business can benefit from some number crunching: Businesses are now using analytics to gain insights into their workforce.
-You’ll find a variety of reasons to use analytics to measure your workforce, but first, it can help define workforce analytics and show how it can be used.
+For instance, a retail company might use analytics to identify the most productive shifts and adjust staffing accordingly.
+A tech company might use analytics to identify skill gaps and develop targeted training programs.
+These are just a few examples of how analytics can be used to optimize workforce management.

 What is Workforce Analytics?